 What is liposuction?
 How does it work?

 The traditional technique of liposuction was performed by inserting a cannula, or tube, into an incision under the skin.
 The cannula has a vacuum appliance attached to it.
-The plastic surgeon proceeds to push and pull the cannula through the fat layers under the skin, breaking down the fat cells
+The plastic surgeon proceeds to push and pull the cannula through the fat layers under the skin, breaking down the fat cells and extracting them.

 More often now, surgeons inject a small amount of liquid into the area before they insert the cannula.
 This liquid contains an anesthetic, epinephrine to reduce bleeding, and a saline solution to make the fat more like our body fluids.
 This loosens the fat and also minimizes bruising and other complications.